Representation stability and finite linear groups: Introduction

 \section{Introduction}

 The language of {\bf representation stability} was introduced by Church--Farb \cite{ChurchFarbRepStability} to describe representation-theoretic patterns they observed in many parts of mathematics.
 In later work with Ellenberg \cite{ChurchEllenbergFarb}, they introduced {\bf $\FI$-modules}, which gave a clearer framework for these patterns for the representation theory of the symmetric group.
 The key technical innovation of their work was a certain {\bf Noetherian} property of $\FI$-modules, which they later established in great generality with Nagpal \cite{ChurchEllenbergFarbNagpal}.
 This Noetherian property allowed them to prove an {\bf asymptotic structure theorem} for finitely generated $\FI$-modules, giving an elegant mechanism behind the patterns observed earlier in \cite{ChurchFarbRepStability}.
+The theory of $\FI$-modules fits into the larger picture of functor categories, which play an important role in algebraic topology and algebraic K-theory; see \cite{FFPSBook, FTBook} for surveys.

-In this paper, we introduce analogues of $\FI$-modules where the role of the symmetric group is played by the classical finite groups of matrices, namely the general linear groups and the symplectic groups over finite rings (solving \cite[Problem 7.1]{FarbICM}).
+In this paper, we study functor categories that can be viewed as analogues of $\FI$-modules where the role of the symmetric group is played by the classical finite groups of matrices, namely the general linear groups and the symplectic groups over finite rings.
 We establish analogues of the aforementioned Noetherian and asymptotic structure results.
 A byproduct of our work here is a proof of the Lannes--Schwartz Artinian conjecture (see Theorem \ref{maintheorem:artinianconj}).
 We have two families of applications.
 The first are very general homological stability theorems with twisted coefficients for the general linear groups and symplectic groups over finite rings.
 The second are representation-theoretic analogues of homological stability for congruence subgroups of the general linear group, the automorphism group of a free group, the symplectic group, and the mapping class group.